-2019 Full year

-(\$ millions, after-tax) Impacts on reported net income (1) Comments Mortality / morbidity 318 Updates to reflect mortality / morbidity experience in all jurisdictions.
+2019 Full year (\$ millions, after-tax) Impacts on reported net income (1) Comments Mortality / morbidity 318 Updates to reflect mortality / morbidity experience in all jurisdictions.
 The largest items were favourable mortality impacts in the United Kingdom ("UK") in Corporate and in Group Retirement Services ("GRS") in Canada.
 Lapse and other policyholder behaviour (91) Updates to lapse and policyholder behaviour in all jurisdictions.
 The largest item was an unfavourable lapse update in International in Asia.
 Expenses (9) Updates to reflect expense experience in all jurisdictions.
 Investment returns 10 Updates to various investment-related assumptions across the Company, partially offset by updates to promulgated ultimate reinvestment rate.
-Madel cultura con cut and attack (274) Various enhancements and methodology changes across all jurisdictions.
-The largest items were unfavourable strengthening of reinsurance provisions in In-force Management in the U.S., as well as methodology changes relating to medical stop-loss in Group Benefits in the U.S., partially offset by a favourable change to participating Model enhancements and other (274) accounts in the UK in Corporate and the Philippines in Asia.
-Total impacts on reported net income (2) (46)
+Model enhancements and other (274) Various enhancements and methodology changes across all jurisdictions.
+The largest items were unfavourable strengthening of reinsurance provisions in In-force Management in the U.S., as well as methodology changes relating to medical stop-loss in Group Benefits in the U.S., partially offset by a favourable change to participating accounts in the UK in Corporate and the Philippines in Asia.
+Total impacts on reported net income (2) (274) accounts in the OK in corporate and the rinippines in Asia. rotar impacts on reported het income.
+(40)